| Note: Spellings are as they appear in the

 was a widow of the late Levi W. Nichol, who resided on the old David Roblin

-removed to town where she had up to the time of her death lived a very
+to town where she had up to the time of her death lived a very retired

-One son, Marshall, P.L.S., also County School Inspector, resides at
+son, Marshall, P.L.S., also County School Inspector, resides at Chatham, and

 Nichols - Died, after a brief illness, at Napanee on Feb.
 25th, Priscilla